 With increased speed, several effects influence the tire rolling resistance.
 In general, rolling resistance increases as a result of centrifugal forces and, at higher speeds, the formation of standing waves.
-Also, increased speed causes the frequency of deformation to increase, which tends to increase the loss tangent, tan δ , of the rubber materials.
-On the other hand, the higher heat generation rate,q, causes the tire temperature to rise and the increased temperature causes tan δ , and therefore the rolling resistance, to decrease, as discussed in section 2.2.1.
-The combined influence of these effects is typically an increase in rolling resistance with speed, but there are some cases where the rolling resistance may decrease as a result of the temperature dependence of tan δ or due to tire construction.
-While changing the load or pressure by a given percentage results in differences in rolling resistance with speed is generally much smaller, at least for speeds below that at which standing waves begin to form.
+Also, increased speed causes the frequency of deformation to increase, which tends to increase the loss tangent, $\tan \delta$ , of the rubber materials.
+On the other hand, the higher heat generation rate,q, causes the tire temperature to rise and the increased temperature causes $\tan \delta$ , and therefore the rolling resistance, to decrease, as discussed in section 2.2.1.
+The combined influence of these effects is typically an increase in rolling resistance with speed, but there are some cases where the rolling resistance may decrease as a result of the temperature dependence of $\tan \delta$ or due to tire construction.
+While changing the load or pressure by a given percentage results in differences in rolling resistance that are of the same order of magnitude as the parameter change, the variation in rolling resistance with speed is generally much smaller, at least for speeds below that at which standing waves begin to form.